urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Standard**

-FORTRAN 77 and later.
-For a complex argument, Fortran 2008 or later.
+FORTRAN 77 .
+For a complex argument, Fortran 2008 .

 ### **See Also**